 You can use your safety pickle repeatedly over a number of weeks, depending how often you use it.
 The solution will start to go blue when it is exhausted and needs renewing.
 Instead of having to heat your pickle up for use every time you want to use it we have found it works fine when dropping hot pieces into the cold solution.

-Goggles or safety glasses should be worn and any splashes washed off immediately, see our safety data below for more information.
+Goggles or safety glasses should be worn and any splashes washed off immediately.

 Identification of material: Safety Pickle: white powder/flakes/spheres with a light sulphur aroma.